15 Best Small Towns in California (+ Things to Do There)

 Coronado – Sherry V Smith – Shutterstock.com

-Take time to tour this historic building, and step back in time while admiring the classic Victorian architecture.
+Take time to tour this historic building and step back in time while admiring the classic Victorian architecture.

-Level up your dining experience, go shopping amid the most breathtaking setting, and rent kayaks, bikes, surreys at Coronado Ferry Landing.
+Level up your dining experience, go shopping amid the most breathtaking setting, and rent kayaks, bikes, and surreys at Coronado Ferry Landing.

-If you’re an outdoor adventure enthusiast looking for a heart-pumping experience, then South Lake Tahoe should be your top pick.
 During the winter months, you may enjoy alpine skiing on the slopes of Squaw Valley or Heavenly Ski Resorts at this world-renowned location.

 If you’re not into skiing, then try to get the bird’s-eye view from Heavenly Gondola.